 Accurate Parts That People Can Misunderstand

 The movie showed the story, it did not tell it.
 There was no explanation in the dialog, so some things that were accurate can be misunderstood.

 The crucifixion wasn’t anyone’s fault

 No one was morally responsible for killing Jesus, because Jesus confessed the charges before the Sanhedrin and Pilate, forcing His trial into the penalty phase.
 The movie made that quite clear but people tend to miss it.
 If someone can do something to you against your will, they have more power than you do.
 If the Jews could crucify Jesus, they had more power than Jesus, and if that were true we should forget about Jesus and worship the Jews.

-However, all the good guys in the movie were Jews, too.
+Yes, all the bad guys in the movie were Jews, but all the good guys in the movie were Jews, too.
 In fact, it’s a story about Jews in a Jewish country having a dispute about Judaism.
-How can that be anti-Semitic?
-The Romans were morally spineless, morally neutral, or morally impotent.
-None of the Romans did anything that would qualify them for being good guys.
+The gentiles in the movie were morally spineless, morally neutral, or morally impotent.
+None of the gentiles did anything that would remotely qualify them for being good guys.